 Firstly, they have used a CNN model to get the accuracy of 79.04%, by convolution 2D layer and by giving some parameters. we got the Total parameters as 1250858 and from that we have the trainable parameters were also same as 1250858 parameters, in this data set we have more trainable parameters without having the errors and they were no non-trainable parameters were present.

-.

 Accuracy metric Evalution:

 Accuracy Metric: Accuracy is used as the metric to evaluate the model's performance.
 It calculates the proportion of correctly classified samples over the total number of samples, providing a clear measure of how well the model is performing on the given dataset.